Nainish-Rai/paper_ai/memory-bank/systemPatterns.md

 1. Next.js App Router for routing
 2. Prisma with Postgres for data layer
-3. LiveBlocks for real-time features
+3. PartyKit for real-time features
-4. TipTap with LiveBlocks for editor
+4. BlockNote with PartyKit for editor
+5. React Query for data fetching
+6. Better Auth for authentication
-5. Tailwind CSS for styling
+7. Tailwind CSS for styling
-6. TypeScript for type safety
+8. TypeScript for type safety
-7. Shadcn UI for component base
+9. Shadcn UI for component base